Dragon Ball Z: Budokai 2

 On the root of the disc is a file named DUMMY.DAT.
 The first 8MBs of the file is this raw bitmap image of the Dimps logo.
 The rest of the data is padding.

-In Stage 5 and 6, Babidi appears as per the main antagonist for the first half of thr Buu portion of the story mode with his own dedicated board piece, but is always placed in areas where Goku and allies can't reach him, being placed behind Buu's cocoon in the former and Majin Frieza and Cell in the latter and is killed off in a cutscene when he retreats into the upper half of stage 6 by Buu.
+In Stage 5 and 6, Babidi appears as per the main antagonist for the first half of the Buu portion of the story mode with his own dedicated board piece, but is always placed in areas where Goku and allies can't reach him, being placed behind Buu's cocoon in the former and Majin Frieza and Cell in the latter and is killed off in a cutscene when he retreats into the upper half of stage 6 by Buu.
 By hacking however, it's possible to "interact" with him.
 Due to developers not quite anticipating this encounter, the fight with "Babidi" has no programmed confrontation dialogue and immediately skips to the Battle screen, with the opponent being Dr. Gero/Android 20 as a placeholder for him to function.
-Defeating him offers no rewards.
+Defeating him offers no rewards, and completely prevents progression due to the proper story flags not being set, forcing a restart of the story mode.

 Dragon Ball Z 2